techmack92/svg-logo-generator/README.md

 ***Initialize the application:***<br>
 1. Clone this repository<br>
 2. Use command: `npm init -y` to install the Node Package Manager<br>
-3. Use command: `npm install inquirer@7.3.3` to install the correct inquirer package for this application
+3. Use command: `npm install inquirer@8.0.0` to install the correct inquirer package for this application

 ## Usage
 When the user has the required software & Node packages installed, begin the application by using command: `node index.js`<br> Answer the prompts that display on the screen using descriptive details of your project<br> Once all questions are answered, your professional README.md file will generate in the `dist` folder.

 ## Demo

-The following link will route you to the demonstration that shows the CLI application's functionality:<br>
+The following link will route you to a video walkthrough that shows the CLI application's functionality:<br>

 ## Contributing
 N/A